isaacSennerholt/sudelity/README.md

 There is only the atmosphere being shaped — and those who are now breathing it.

-The invitation is not to say the right thing, but to mean what is said.
+The invitation isn’t to say the right thing, but to mean what is said.
 Not to seem humble, but to show where one is learning.
 Not to protect complete harmony, but to allow divergence to surface gently.